Email Us Today! contact@umonics.sg

 • Incorporating Thematic Units into Your Preschool Curriculum

-• Evaluate the effectiveness of your thematic unit by assessing preschoolers’ understanding and retention of the concepts covered.
-This can be done through informal observations, assessments, and student work.
+• Assess preschoolers’ understanding through informal observations, assessments, and student work.

 • Benefits of Thematic Units